hrayrhar/limit-label-memorization/README.md

-# Improving Generalization by Controlling Label-Noise Information in Neural Network Weights
+# Improving generalization by controlling label-noise information in neural network weights

 ## Structure of the repository
 | Directory | Purpose |